ccordobab/qversity-data-2025-medellin-camilocordoba/README.md

 - Removal of duplicates and noisy data
 - Timestamps for traceability

+## ENTITY RELATIONSHIP DIAGRAM

 As part of the Silver layer, the goal is not only to clean the data (handled in `silver_staging_mobile_customers.sql`) but also to normalize the dataset into well-structured dimension and fact tables.
 This improves analytical performance, reduces redundancy, and prepares the data for complex joins and business logic in the Gold layer.

-## ENTITY RELATIONSHIP DIAGRAM

 ![mobile_customer ERD](images/ERD.png)

+## here is what was done inside the silver layer tables

 ### `silver_device.sql`